ADULTS

 Watch Recorded Sunday Forums

-Wednesday; Noon to 1:00 pm; In Person (Smoot Conference Room) AND on Zoom
+In Person (Smoot Conference Room) AND on Zoom

-Beginning March 12, our weekly Bible study will look at the passion narratives in all four gospels using Amy-Jill Levine’s book Entering the Passion of Jesus.
+In our weekly Bible study will look at the passion narratives in all four gospels using Amy-Jill Levine’s book Entering the Passion of Jesus.
 How do we understand the overall narrative, its characters, the historical context and how it impacts our lives today?

 If attending in person, you are welcome to bring your lunch.
 For the Zoom link please watch your email on Wednesday morning.
 Not on our email mailing list?
 Please sign up online HERE.

-Women in Faithn
+Women in Faith (WIF)

-Tuesday, March 11 from 6:00 to 7:30 pm in Brooks Library
+Tuesday, April 8 from 6:00 to 7:30 pm in Brooks Library

 Caring Close Knit Crafters (CCKC)